MariusZerni/eSportCentral/README.md

 - Heroku
 - Bulma and Bulma Calendar
 - Google Fonts
-- LucidChart - for creating wireframes of the project
+- LucidChart (for creating wireframes of the project)
-- Trello for project management
+- Trello (for project management)

 ## Structure
 The project was structured using the following building blocks: